anuraghazra/github-readme-stats/readme.md

 - `locale` - set the language in the card _(e.g. cn, de, es, etc.)_
 - `border_radius` - Corner rounding on the card_

+> Note: The minimum of cache_seconds is currently 4 hours as a temporary fix for PATs exhaustion.

 ##### Gradient in bg_color

 You can provide multiple comma-separated values in the bg_color option to render a gradient, with the following format: